wilpat/Laravel-Vue-Boilerplate/README.md

 # Create dummy accounts to use in interacting with the app
 - Use `php artisan db:seed`

+# Set encryption key
+ Edit the encryption key variable in the the store.js file

-**Set encryption key to be used to encrypt the object containing the user's details and token upon login** Edit the encryption key variable in the the store.js file
+ This would be used to encrypt the object containing the user's details and token upon authentication

 # Start application